-For the longest tire life, any time irregular wear is seen have the tires checked and rotated by your truck or tire dealer and have the cause of uneven wear corrected.
-After rotation be sure to check wheel nut tightness and to adjust the tire pressures, front and rear.
+Tires should be rotated every 6,000 to 8,000 miles.
+For the longest tire life, any time irregular wear is seen have the tires checked, alignment checked, and tires rotated by your truck or tire dealer.
+Have the cause of uneven wear corrected.